ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_android.md

 - Instant access to your FastDesk environment in an easy-to-use, all-in-one interface.
 - The Workspace application also fully integrated with the Citrix Content Collaboration (Also known as ShareFile) which gives you ability to upload and download files all within the one application.

 If you currently use the older Citrix Receiver for Android, Citrix Workspace will replace this.
-If your Android device has insufficient storage, it is possible to install the Citrix Workspace App for Android on an external SD card and mount it on the local device (For more information on this, please contact the FASTdesk Team).
+If your Android device has insufficient storage, it is possible to install the Citrix Workspace App for Android on an external SD card and mount it on the local device (For more information on this, please contact the FastDesk Team).

 ## Step 1 - Installing the Citrix Workspace Application

 To begin with, on your Android device, navigate to and open the Google Play store.
-Once complete, use the application search bar to look for “Citrix Workspace”.
+Once complete, use the application search bar to look for `“Citrix Workspace”`.
 When found, please refer to **_image 1 included below_** to ensure it is the correct application.
 Once confirmed, proceed to install the application by tapping the green install button.

 ![Image 1: Google Play Store download page](files/Downloads_page.png "Image 1: Google Play Store download page")